-“Simultaneously rich and fragile, beautiful original music based around a unique sax/string quartet/drums line-up” – Jazz at the Lescar
+“Simultaneously rich and fragile, beautiful original music” – Jazz at the Lescar

 I: Everyone You Love